Purolis/C-Turing-Machine/README.md

 # Turing Machine, C

-This is a turing machine that is built in C that was built for the final of 408
+This github serves as the repository of a turing machine that is built into the C language.

 ## Installation